Down the MCP Rabbit Hole: Building a Standards Server

 Added ChromaDB for vector search.
 Now I had three problems: embeddings, vector storage, and "why is my laptop fan screaming?"

-Then I thought: "But what about multi-language support?"
+Then I thought: "What about multi-language support?"

 Version 4: "The Kitchen Sink"